dennis-m-e/data-engineering-iu-task-2/README.md

 1. Consumer reads from Kafka topic
 2. Consumer processes data
 3. Consumer writes to database
-4. Consumer acknowledges by committing the offset -> if not committed, the message can be re-read.
+4. Consumer acknowledges by committing the offset (manually) -> if not committed, the message can be re-read.

 ##### Retry Mechanism